 9. Movie night

 Why not tap into an upcoming event for your next team building activity?
-Movie nights are a great way to reward employees for their hard work, especially since new movies are something they are looking forward to.
+Movie nights are a great way to reward employees for their hard work.
+Especially since new movies are something they are looking forward to.

 10. Travel retreat

 While this team building activity isn’t feasible for every team, travel retreats are an innovative way to boost team bonding.
 Take your team to a nearby travel attraction or even host an international retreat, just like Buffer does.
+This improves employee engagement and also employee satisfaction.

 Use travel retreats as an annual opportunity to give your employees a much-needed vacation.
-You can pick some of these days to even get some big-picture work done— set timelines for new launches, restructure the organization, have employees bring suggestions to the table.
+You can pick some of these days to even get some big-picture work done.
+Set timelines for new launches, restructure the organization, have employees bring suggestions to the table.

 Which team building events and activities do you schedule for your thriving team?
+Are there any unusual team building activities that come to your mind?

 Working on building a strong team culture?
 Don’t forget to read our post on Team Culture Myths.